-Class Activity: We will use the NASW Code of Ethics to guide a discussion about the ethical standards involved in social work practice and challenges to ethical practice we might encounter in our agencies.
-We will consider a series of vignettes that describe such ethical challenges.
+Class Activity: We will use the NASW Code of Ethics to guide a discussion about the ethical standards involved in social work practice and the challenges to ethical practice we might encounter in our agencies.
+We will explore real life examples that you are encountering.